Dodge Bullets, Develop Your Mental Toughness

 ~ Dr. Joe Kolezynski, Executive Director, Professional Golfers Career College, Windermere, FL

-I never expected to expect to write another business book because there are so many good ones out there.
+I never expected to write another business book because there are so many good ones out there.
 Nevertheless, instead of giving you a pitch for buying and reading it, let me give you some background of what went into Business Black Belt:

 I took my very first self-improvement workshop in the winter of 1980, it was called “Playground” written by Paul Larsen of Summit Workshops (formerly he had written several workshop for Werner Erhardt of the est training).

-I went because I had just read Winning at Office Politics and I wanted to ingratiate myself at Texas Instruments with our Operations Manager.
+I went because I had just read Winning at Office Politics and my motive was to ingratiate myself at Texas Instruments with our Operations Manager who had invited me.

 I was blown away by what I experienced and learned!